Battle for Terra: Plot

-Mala and her friend Senn are young creatures of an alien race that inhabits Terra, a peaceful, near Earth-like planet that is part of a star system in the Milky Way galaxy and has a rich and advanced culture.
+Mala and her friend Senn are young creatures of an alien race that inhabits Terra, a peaceful planet that is part of a star system in the Milky Way galaxy.

-One day, a large, mysterious object partially blocks the Terrian sun, piquing the Terrians' interest.
-Mala, who is inventive and headstrong, goes against the Terrian rules that ban the development of new technologies without the approval of the ruling council and creates a telescope.
+One day, a large object partially blocks the Terrian sun, piquing the Terrians' interest.
+Mala goes against the Terrian rules that ban the development of new technologies without the approval of the ruling council and creates a telescope.
 She takes it outside the city and uses it to view the object.
-A lot of recon ships emerge from the large object, come down to the city and start abducting Terrians.
+Recon ships emerge from the object, come down to the city and start abducting Terrians.
 Some willingly offer themselves to the spaceships mistaking them as their new "gods".

 After Mala's father, Roven, is abducted, she lures a ship into a trap, causing it to crash.
 She saves the pilot, a human named Lieutenant James "Jim" Stanton.
-After his personal robot assistant, Giddy, warns Mala that Jim will die without oxygen absent on the planet, she scavenges suitable plants and creates a tent in which Jim can breathe.
+After his personal robot assistant, Giddy, warns Mala that Jim will die without oxygen, which is absent on the planet, she scavenges suitable plants and creates a tent in which Jim can breathe.
 In exchange, Giddy teaches her human language.
-Jim awakes and finds out his ship is damaged beyond repair.
+Jim awakes and finds out that his ship is damaged beyond repair.
 Giddy tells Mala why the humans have come: centuries beforehand, both Mars and Venus were terraformed and colonized by humans for their natural resources.
-200 years later, the planets demanded independence from Earth, to no avail.
-This dispute escalated into a violent interplanetary war that rendered all three planets uninhabitable.
-The mysterious object in the sky is The Ark, a generation ship containing the remnants of the human race, traveling for several generations in search for a new home.
+Two hundred years later, the planets demanded independence from Earth, to no avail.
+This dispute escalated into a war that rendered all three planets uninhabitable.
+The large object in the sky is The Ark, a generation ship containing the remnants of the human race, traveling for generations in search for a new home.
 They arrived at Terra, and gave it its name.
 Mala agrees to fix Jim's ship, so she can go with him to save Roven.
 When Mala, Jim, and Giddy return to the crash site, they discover the ship has been moved.